DC WRITERS' SALON

 We meet every other Sunday to discuss and play with prompts, practicing with the insights of the book.
 It's encouraged that you try to come to all meetings, but totally understandable that's not always possible.
 And no need to sign up, just show up (right now virtually, of course).
 All members and passes welcome.

-Future book suggestions and discussion ideas very welcome hello@dcwriterssalon.com.
+Future book suggestions and discussion ideas very welcome [email protected].
 To get a taste of Book Club, here is a collection of quotes and prompts from our last book, Anne Lamott's Bird By Bird.

 Picture